 What is Medicare IRMAA for high income earners?

 Medicare IRMAA stands for Income Related Monthly Adjustment Amount and the Social Security Administration (SSA) determines who pays an IRMAA.
 It is a payment that high-income earners must pay when they sign up for Medicare Part B and/or Part D plan coverage.
 This payment is based on the individual’s modified adjusted gross income (MAGI) reported on their most recent tax return.
-For those who have MAGI above certain thresholds, Medicare will charge them an additional premium based on their filing status and income level.
+For those who have MAGI above certain thresholds, Medicare will charge them an additional Premium based on their filing status and income level.

 The additional premiums can range from 35% to 85% of the standard premium amounts depending on the individual’s income level.
 Individuals with higher incomes may also be subject to a Medicare High Income Surcharge, which can add an additional 15% to the IRMAA amount they are already paying.